 Hey Internet, continuing on my vegan seafood kick, I’ve been wanting to try vegan scallops for a while.
 I had some great non-vegan ones at a restaurant many years ago and I’ve been missing them ever since.

 This recipe is honestly amazing, though I’ll admit I sound pretty conceited saying that… But I don’t care, it's so dang good my husband and I both yelled in excitement when we tasted it.
+Even my omni mom loved it!

 These are king oyster mushroom scallops, but you can also make hearts of palm scallops.
-They’ll just be smaller--cuter!
+They’ll just be smaller—cuter!

 And you can serve these with whatever you like.
 I chose pasta because I wanted to use up the leftover marinade (I mean, why let delicious go to waste) and I incorporated it as a pasta sauce.
 SO, so, SO good.